 Rather than accept these markups unconditionally, business leaders should look for opportunities available through a more proactive approach.
-By sourcing talent directly and payrolling them through a third-party payroll vendor, decision makers can drastically reduce time to fill contingent positions and increase worker satisfaction as reported by hiring managers.
+McKinsey estimated 30% of the American workforce — 49 million people — are freelance by choice.
+By sourcing talent directly and payrolling them through a third-party payroll vendor, decision-makers can drastically reduce time to fill contingent positions and increase worker satisfaction as reported by hiring managers.

 The most attractive benefit, however, is the potential cost savings associated with this workforce model.
 By avoiding staffing agency markups, organizations can capture savings as high as 20% or more according to our findings.
 What makes it even more enticing is the ability to avoid compliance risks such as ensuring workers are properly classified and paid.